Trading styles – What kind of trader are you?

 As you can see, a day trader structures their trading activities around their life.
 Not the other way around.
 Make no mistake, and however trading is still considered a full-time job, hence it needs to be treated with utmost professionalism and respect.
 More often than not, day traders indulge in occasional scalping if they see this opportunity fly by.

 Also, it’s essential to keep in mind that it’s perfectly normal to have several open positions running simultaneously.
-The key difference between scalping and day trading is simply the time frame you would hold an open position.
-Here the technical analysis, fundamental analysis, and general market news are extremely important.
+The key difference between scalping and day trading is simply when you would hold an open position.
+The technical, fundamental, and general market news are critical here.

 You don’t want to be diving through the red hot news.
 You need just the news that would move the markets.

-In this case, as a day trader, you would be interested in the social media updates from relevant cryptocurrency projects, their upcoming events, such as partnerships, platform launches, and even airdrops.
-The news arrives fast, and when it circles the globe, many day trading opportunities can be exploited.
+In this case, as a day trader, you would be interested in the social media updates from relevant cryptocurrency projects their upcoming events, such as partnerships, platform launches, and even airdrops.
+The news arrives fast, and many day trading opportunities can be exploited when it circles the globe.

 As you can see, day trading is much different from scalping.
-Here we are actively participating in the market and keeping a vigilant eye on all of our positions.
-What if babysitting your positions is just not your thing?
-Enter swing trading.
+Here we are actively participating in the market and keeping a vigilant eye on our positions.
+What if babysitting your positions just is not your thing?
+Enter swing trading styles.

 Long term – Swing Trading

 Do you like the crackling fire in a traditional fireplace?
-Perhaps a nice brandy and a novel to go along with a relaxing winter evening?
+Perhaps an excellent brandy and a novel to go along with a relaxing winter evening?
 Do you have the patience to tinker in your garage or even tend to those plump tomatoes in your garden?